ton-blockchain/minter-contract/README.md

 1. Instantiate a `JettonDeployController`

 ```
-import {
-  JettonDeployState,
-  JettonDeployController,
-  EnvProfiles,
-  Environments,
-  ContractDeployer,
-  WalletService,
-} from "jetton-deployer-contracts";

-const dep = new JettonDeployController(
+const dep = new JettonDeployController();
-  new TonClient({
-    endpoint: EnvProfiles[Environments.MAINNET].rpcApi,
-  })
-);
 ```

-2. Connect an adapter
+2. Connect a wallet provider

-The adapter is responsible for sending the transcations necessary for creating the jetton contract.
+The provider is responsible for sending the transcations necessary for creating the jetton contract.

-Current supported adapters are:
+Current supported wallet providers are:

 *  Tonhub (via [ton-x](https://github.com/ton-foundation/ton-x) connector)
 *  Ton wallet chrome extension
+*  Mnemonic-based provider

- However, further adapters can be added (PRs are welcome), for instance a mnemonic-based adapter (useful for CLI applications) which uses ton client directly
+ Further providers can be added (PRs are welcome).

 Example:
 ```
-import { adapters, createWalletSession } from "jetton-deployer-contracts";
-import { Adapters } from "jetton-deployer-contracts/dist/lib/wallets/types";

-const session = await createWalletSession(
+const tonHubCon = new TonConnection(
-  Adapters.TON_HUB,
-  "your app name",
-  onWalletConnect: w => {}
+  new TonhubProvider({
+    isSandbox: true,
+    onSessionLinkReady: (session) => {
+      // For example, display `session.link` as a QR code for the mobile tonhub wallet to scan
+    },
+    persistenceProvider: localStorage, // If you want the persist the session
+  }),
+  EnvProfiles[Environments.SANDBOX].rpcApi
 );
+const wallet = await tonHubCon.connect(); // Get wallet details
 ```

-3. Create the jetton
+1. Create the jetton

 ```
 const contractAddress = await dep.createJetton(